barty-s/women-who-skateboard-vigo/README.md

 Everytime I pushed any commits, GitHub pages was not able to automatically update the repo so I had to manually update it each time by:

-1. click on the 'Last deployed' link on the Pages page
+1. clicking on the 'Last deployed' link on the Pages page
-2. click on 'Re-run all jobs' on the Actions page
+2. clicking on 'Re-run all jobs' on the Actions page

 The live link can be found here: https://barty-s.github.io/women-who-skateboard-vigo/